Adyen/adyen-commercetools/extension/docs/HowToRun.md

 }
 ```

-> Note that, multiple child attributes can be provided in the `adyen` and `commercetools` attribute group.
+> Note that multiple child attributes can be provided in the `adyen` and `commercetools` attribute group.
 Other configurations can be set as direct child attributes in `ADYEN_INTEGRATION_CONFIG`.

 #### Preparing the credentials